ballerina-attic/nballerina-cpp/README.md

 # This repository contains code for translating Ballerina IR to LLVM IR

 ## Prerequisites for Ubuntu 20.04
-* `sudo apt install build-essential llvm-11-dev cmake`
+* `sudo apt install build-essential llvm-11-dev cmake cargo python3-pip`
+* `cargo install cbindgen`
+* `pip3 install lit filecheck`

 ## Build steps
 1.  `cd build`
 2. `cmake ../ -DCMAKE_BUILD_TYPE=Debug`
 3. `make -j`
+This will build the Rust runtime (output in runtime/target/release), the C++ header for the runtime (output in runtime/include/) and the nballerinacc app.

 ## Usage
 * Output binary will be at `build/nballerinacc`